 • Images of human beings, birds and animals.

-• Images of flower (lotus), leaves, trees and fruits.
+• Images of flowers (lotus), leaves, trees and fruits.

 • Tantrik symbols, like yantras, bindu (dots), etc.